gitworkflows/meshplay/docs/pages/project/contributing/contributing-sever-events.md

 *Note: In certain conditions you must add some fields with specific  keys:*
 - If the severity is "Error", include a field in Metadata using the key `err` with the corresponding error value.
-- When you want to add a link to meshery docs, include a field in Metadata using the key `doc` with the corresponding link value.
+- When you want to add a link to meshplay docs, include a field in Metadata using the key `doc` with the corresponding link value.

 - `WithDescription` : The string argument provides a detailed, descriptive message that depicts the specific operation or action being executed on the server.
 - `WithMetadata`: it takes a Map `map[string]interface{}` data structure containing any supplementary information that the developer/contributor deems essential for the user to be informed about.